 Marjorie Zuñiga Cano, Director

 Marjorie is from Costa Rica, although due to her perfect English, you may never know.
 During her teens, Marjorie lived in New York and has traveled extensively in the United States.
-For more than a decade, Marjorie served in many managerial capacities at Pura Vida Missions in San Ramon and is a licensed Biblical counselor.
-There, she met her husband Tyler, from Washington and they married in 2014.
+For more than a decade, Marjorie served in many managerial capacities at Pura Vida Missions in San Ramon and has studied Biblical counseling.
+There, she met her husband Tyler, who is from Washington and they married in 2014.
 She serves with a passion and has been a blessing to the Residence of Life team since the fall of 2017.
 Marjorie is often the bridge between the two cultures at Residence of Life and we’re so grateful she’s a part of the team.

 Johana Navarrete Mendoza, Administrator

-The newest member of our administration team, Johana is from Nicaragua.
+The newest member of our leadership team, Johana, is from Nicaragua.
 She has extensive administration experience and has already taught us a thing or two.
-For years, she worked in administration and human resources at El Lagar which is the Costa Rica equivalent of Home Depot.
+For years, she worked in finances and human resources at El Lagar which is the Costa Rica equivalent of Home Depot.
 She loves Jesus, children and serves in her church as a Sunday school teacher.
 We’re thankful God led her to Residence of Life and she’s equally excited for the opportunity to work with our kids and staff.